Why a CTO at an insurance firm is key to driving innovation

 But even so, most insurance firms simply don’t have tech innovation embedded in their DNA.
 As you know, insurance is an age-old industry.
 That leaves a sizable gap between the disruptive tech-led startups (or insurtechs) that have quickly launched highly customer-centric products that eat market share, and the traditional insurance players that are grappling at the rug which is slipping from under their feet.

 How can you compete?
-By investing in an expert Chief Technology Officer.
+By investing in an expert Chief Technology Officer (CTO).

 What can a CTO do for an insurance company?

-Overseeing all technological needs, as well as research & development, a strong Chief Technology Officer essentially keeps you in the same league as, or even in partnership with, the disruptive players.
+Overseeing all technological needs, as well as research and development, a strong CTO essentially keeps you in the same league as, or even in partnership with, the disruptive players.

-Bringing their invaluable insight to areas such as digital strategy, UX, cyber security, data analytics and SaaS/Cloud services, CTOs can sharpen and maintain your competitive edge.
+Bringing their invaluable insight to areas such as digital strategy, user experience (UX,) cyber security, data analytics and SaaS/Cloud services, CTOs can sharpen and maintain your competitive edge.

-Having a CTO on board will also communicate viability and growth both internally and externally.
+Having a CTO on board communicates viability and growth both internally and externally.
 They can identify, suggest and manage revolutionary technological advancements that will transform the way your insurance firm connects with customers, provides tailored services and operates on the whole.

 Technology should be a prominent area of concern for any organization looking to stick around for the long-haul.
 In order to keep up, you must keep evolving.